 Backup your profiles

-With Olvid, everything happens and stays exclusively between your device and those of your contacts since everything is encrypted between these devices, with keys that only they can generate.
+Because with Olvid, everything happens and stays exclusively between your device and those of your contacts since everything is encrypted between these devices, with keys that only they can generate.

 Thus, the device on which you have your Olvid profiles is the only one able to help you change devices and keep them on the next one.
 If it is not available, read these warnings.

-Backup your Olvid profiles
+Your backup file contains your Olvid profiles only.

 This backup is an encrypted file with a key that only you can generate and see only once on the device that holds your updated Olvid profiles.